gdscbvppune/hacktoberfest-practice/README.md

   },
   ```
   > Make sure to fill the values in the correct way or your profile link won`t work.

+  > **Note:** Remove the empty key-value pair i.e the social handle and the link which you haven't entered.

   > GitHub:  (**profilename**) only (https://github.com/profilename)